osfe-dev/BrowserMemory_Helper/README.md

 The tool is designed to help you save an entire browser window, so you can safely close it and restore it at a later time.
 As someone that likes to have separate browser windows for each little project I find myself working on, I often find myself with 4+ Chrome windows open at a time, each one often containing upwards of 10 tabs.
 Not only does this add strain to your computer's resources, but it can also add a lot of clutter.
 Normally, if you want to close the window but know you're going to want those tabs back at some later date (if you have say, 10 man pages for a programming assignment open that you know you'll have to get back to in a couple days) you'd have to manually go back and search for/re-open each individual tab.
 This tool is meant to save you that time & effort, allowing you to seamlessly resume exactly where you left off.
 By creating a savepoint for a browser window that gets stored on a local file on your computer, you can safely close the browser window and quickly restore at a later date.

 # Installation #
-- Navigate to "Releases" and download one of the zip files into its own folder.
-This is important because it will also generate a `savepoints.json` file that will track/save all of your browser window data, and needs to be located in the same directory as the executable.
+- Navigate to "Releases" and download the folder containing the latest version of the program.
+Ensure that the exe and `savepoints.json` are in the same folder so that everything works together nicely.
-- Alternatively, you can also just download `BrowserMemory_Helper.exe` and `savepoints.json` from the main directory and put them in their own folder.
-This will often be the most current release
+- Alternatively, you can choose to the version as one zip file instead of a folder, or a zip of one of the older versions of the program
 - That's it!
 Just run 'Chrome_BrowserMemory.exe' and follow the instructions to start saving/restoring your browser windows!
 For a more detailed explanation of how the program works, read 'Usage' below

 # Usage #